Gwen Stefani And Blake Shelton Make Slime With Gwen’s Sons, Blake Reveals Mother’s Day Plans

 “I mean, pancakes are pretty— that’s enough,” Blake responded.

-However, you can be that Shefani fans will still be praying for Gwen Stefani to find a diamond ring underneath her stack of Mother’s Day flapjacks.
+However, you can be sure that Shefani fans will still be praying for Gwen Stefani to find a diamond ring underneath her stack of Mother’s Day flapjacks.

 [Featured Image by Kevin Winter/Getty Images]